babashka/cli/README.md

 ## Arguments

-To parse (trailing) arguments, use `parse-args`.
+To parse positional arguments, you can use `parse-args` and/or the `:args->opts` option.
 E.g. to parse arguments for the `git push` command:

 ``` clojure
 (cli/parse-args ["--force" "ssh://foo"] {:coerce {:force :boolean}})